 What does “nemui” mean in Japanese?

-Japanese people say “nemui” to mean ‘sleepy’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word with its major conjugations.
+Native speakers say “nemui” to mean ‘sleepy’ in Japanese.
+Perhaps, some Japanese learners know this i-adjective as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it together with its major conjugations.
 And also, I will explain how to use them through example sentences.
-My explanations would help Japanese learners to use “nemui” more properly.
+My explanations would help Japanese learners use “nemui” more properly.
 Then, let’s get started!

 Contents